Dr Anders Hansen

 Their work Novel Sampling Strategies for Sparse MR Image Reconstruction was published in May 2014 in the Proceedings of the International Society for Magnetic Resonance in Medicine.

-The major effects and benefits of these ideas are summarised in Section 4 of our latest work On asymptotic structure in compressed sensing, which also includes a large number of example experiments.
+The major effects and benefits of these concepts are summarised on Page 4 of our latest work On asymptotic structure in compressed sensing, which also includes a large number of example experiments.

 Functional Analysis (applied), Operator/Spectral theory, Compressed Sensing, Mathematical Signal Processing, Sampling Theory, Computational Harmonic Analysis, Inverse Problems, Complexity Theory, Geometric Integration, Numerical Analysis, C*-algebras

 - B. Roman, B. Adcock, A. Hansen, On asymptotic structure in compressed sensing

 - B. Adcock, A. C. Hansen, A. Jones, Analyzing the Structure of Multidimensional Compressed Sensing Problems through Coherence.

 - J. Ben-Artzi, A. C. Hansen, O. Nevanlinna, M. Seidel, Can everything be computed? - On the Solvability Complexity Index and Towers of Algorithms.

 - B. Adcock, A. C. Hansen, C. Poon, B. Roman, Breaking the coherence barrier: A new theory for compressed sensing.